atemirshot/ch02intro/README.md

       - **Can this affect other programs?**
 9. **What is a thread?** function that works in the same memory space as other functions, with more than one of them is active at the same time.
-10. **Why would we ever write a multi-threaded program?** use the programs and our time effectivly
+10. **Why would we ever write a multi-threaded program?** use the programs and our time effectivly.
+Programms run parallel
 11. **What is atomicity?** When all operations are performed at the same time
     - **Is a C/C++ statement atomic?** yes
     - **Is a Java statement atomic?** yes